Back to Business! Launch Your New Business With 10% Off — Start Now

 Conclusion

-All businesses incorporated in Hong Kong need to be familiar with the Hong Kong Significant Controllers Register requirements.
-And when carrying out associated tasks, such as registering a company in Hong Kong, or opening a local bank account, businesses need to carefully consider whether that information needs to go on the register.
+All businesses incorporated in Hong Kong need to be familiar with the requirements of the Hong Kong Significant Controllers Register.
+When carrying out associated tasks, such as registering a company in Hong Kong or opening a local bank account, businesses need to carefully consider whether that information needs to go on the register.
 Failure to comply can lead to significant penalties.

 FAQs